A linear upper bound for zero-sum Ramsey numbers of bounded degree graphs: Finding blueprints

-Then, finally we define our partition of $G'$ to be Now, recall that all the vertices in $G\setminus G'$ are free and therefore have degree divisible by $\kappa$, and so $\Pi$ together with the singletons of all free vertices in $K$ forms the desired vertex partition of $G$.
+Now, recall that all the vertices in $G\setminus G'$ are free and therefore have degree divisible by $\kappa$, and so $\Pi$ together with the singletons of all free vertices in $K$ forms the desired vertex partition of $G$.

 Recalling the discussion in \cref{multiplicity} in \Cref{sec.example}, we now attempt to briefly motivate our choice of multiplicity at which we will find gadgets, as this is closely connected to the cardinality of the set $K$ of blueprint pairs we obtained in this section.
-Naively, if each blueprint pair has multiplicity $\beta$ (so that it contributes $\beta$ colours to the count in our adaptation of the Cauchy-Davenport argument), then we require $|K|\cdot (\beta-1) \geq n$, and solving this yields $\beta = 5\Delta^6+1$.
+Naively, if each blueprint pair has multiplicity $\beta$ (so that it contributes $\beta$ colors to the count in our adaptation of the Cauchy-Davenport argument), then we require $|K|\cdot (\beta-1) \geq n$, and solving this yields $\beta = 5\Delta^6+1$.
 However, it turns out that we can't find gadgets at multiplicity $\beta$ throughout our entire (algorithmic) proof, and that some constant fraction of them will need to be at multiplicity 2.
 As such, for the remainder of the paper we define

 The parameter $\beta$ is the multiplicity of the gadgets we will be looking for in the first few rounds of the algorithm, and $\alpha$ is a measure of how long into the process we use gadgets of multiplicity $\beta$ before switching to finding gadgets of multiplicity 2: we will look for $\beta$-multiplicity gadgets until we have reduced our group $\Gamma_0$ to some $\Gamma_0/H$ of order $|\Gamma_0|/\alpha$, where $H$ is a subgroup of $\Gamma_0$.